 The Plant Hub Academy

 Around 3.5 million people in the UK now identify as vegan, so it’s no surprise the number of vegan restaurants, menus and cooking courses are on the up.
 East London’s newest addition to the vegan cuisine scene, The Plant Hub Academy, offer a number of vegan culinary classes, including ‘Decadent Desserts’ and ‘Batch Cooking’.
-Founded by plant-based chef Lauren Lovatt and founder of Pride Kitchen David Bez, the hub opened just a few weeks ago after successfully raising over £20,000 in its Kickstarter Campaign.
+Founded by plant-based chef Lauren Lovatt and founder of Pride Kitchen David Bez, the hub opened recently after successfully raising over £20,000 in its Kickstarter Campaign.

-This April, a new cookery school will open in Borough Market, run by the husband and wife duo behind Spanish culinary brand Mimo.
+A new cookery school has just opened in Borough Market, run by the husband and wife duo behind Spanish culinary brand Mimo.
 Founders Jon and Nicole Warren will be returning to the UK after spending ten years in San Sebastián, bringing their unique food experiences to one of London’s oldest food markets.
 Mimo London will be headed up by Basque-born Joseba Lasa, who will be leading cooking classes with his team focused on Iberian cooking.
 Classes will range from lunch hour sessions to in depth studies of Basque pintxos – all ending with a communal feast amid the impressive surroundings of the school, which will be located in a historic building at One Cathedral Street.
 Course highlights include The Real Sunday Roast, Afternoon Tea and a Paella-making class, as well as cheesemaking, tapas and chocolate courses for children

 Getting away for a weekend of baking may seem like a distant dream but E5 Bakehouse in East London brings the prospect much closer to home.
 One foot inside this trendy warehouse space and you can smell (and see) fresh bread baking and while you may not have industrial level mixers at home, E5’s seasoned bakers can teach you little tricks to recreate their iconic sourdough bread loaves yourself.
 Once you’ve mastered the bread, try your hand at their jam, butter and pickles workshop to really wow your dinner party guests.
 If you do happen to have the time to get away, the bakehouse is running a baking retreat in the Alpujurras region from 4 – 11 May, where bread and pizza classes will be punctuated with curated trips to explore your local area.